graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 Allows to revisit the schema after all other methods (types/fields/etc) have been visited.

-### 13. Extension methods and attributes added to simplify defining GraphQL Federation directives in code-first and schema-first schemas
+### 13. Extension methods and attributes added to simplify defining GraphQL Federation directives in code-first and type-first schemas

 These extension methods and attributes simplify the process of applying GraphQL Federation directives: